Badhamia utricularis

 Badhamia Utticularis, Vancouver Island, BC, photo by Bud Logan

-Badhamia utricularis is a species of slime mold in the family Physaraceae.
-As you walk around in our island forests, and if you look, you might see just the fruiting bodies hanging on the underside of deadwood of this slime mold.
-My son Robert was walking along the estuary shore of the Salmon River and found up under the bank, hanging from roots a good example of Badhamia Utricularis right at the beginning of fruiting.
+It is a species of slime mould in the family Physaraceae.
+As you walk around in our island forests, and if you look, you might see just the fruiting bodies hanging on the underside of deadwood of this slime mould.
+My son Robert was walking along the estuary shore of the Salmon River.
+He found, under the bank, hanging from roots, a good example of Badhamia Utricularis right at the beginning of fruiting.

 He returned home to show me some photos, and I was very intrigued, to say the least.
 I followed him back out the following day to take a look.
 When Robert had spotted them, the fruiting bodies were a bright yellow, but by the time we arrived the next day, they were a dark orange with a few looking dark brown.